Divyakriti/Line-Follower-Bot-/README.md

 2. Arduino UNO reads the sensor values.
 3. HW-130 Motor Driver Shield drives the DC motors.
 4. Robot adjusts movement to follow the path smoothly.

----

-Do you also want me to **write the Arduino code (for HW-130 motor driver + 5 IR sensors)** and include it in this README so your GitHub repo is plug-and-play?